Siemens-Healthineers/K2s/addons/storage/smb/README.md

 ## Getting started

-The storage addon can be enabled using the k2s CLI by running the following command:
+The storage smb addon can be enabled using the k2s CLI by running the following command:
 ```
 k2s addons enable storage smb
 ```